39 Daily Money Affirmations for Financial Abundance

 The Takeaway

 Changing long-held, entrenched beliefs about money can be challenging.
-Incorporating a regular routine of financial affirmations offers the possibility of changing your mindset to a positive and hopefully productive one.
-While these affirmations may not appeal to everybody, if you feel stuck and want to take some baby steps toward improving your money picture, affirmations may be worth a try.
+Incorporating financial affirmations into your daily routine may help you shift your mindset in a more positive and hopefully productive direction.
+While these affirmations may not appeal to everyone, if you feel stuck and want to take some baby steps toward improving your financial outlook, they may be worth a try.

 FAQ

-How do you write affirmations for manifestation money?
+How do you write affirmations for money manifestation?

-A review of affirmations on the internet found that they generally have two things in common: they often start with “I” and they are in the present tense.
-Some people feel money mantras should be short (mo’ money!); others think they just need to resonate with the people who recite them.
+A review of affirmations online reveals that they generally have two things in common: They often start with “I,” and they are in the present tense.
+Some people believe that money mantras should be short (mo’ money!), while others think they just need to resonate with those who recite them.

 How do you attract the abundance of money?

-Of course, the idea of attracting something like the abundance of money is based more on belief than anything else.
-If you believe you can attract it, that belief may lead you to take action – perhaps, to start a business or at least to make a plan.
+The idea of attracting the abundance of money depends more on belief than anything else.
+If you believe you can attract it, that belief may lead you to take action — perhaps, to start a business or at least to make a plan.
 So to attract the abundance of money, you may want to start by believing that you are capable of becoming rich.

-The first step is probably ridding your mind of self-defeating thoughts.
+The first step to achieving a millionaire mindset is ridding your mind of self-defeating thoughts.
 But just being positive isn’t enough.
-You likely want to develop attitudes associated with successful people: being open to learning, not fearing failure, and being proactive.
+You likely want to develop attitudes associated with successful people, such as being open to learning, not fearing failure, and being proactive.

 Photo credit: iStock/atakan